In this article, we will explore some of the best places to visit in Almaty, Kazakhstan’s thriving former capital.

 Sky Hostel is usually my first stop on any trip to Almaty.
 The friendly and helpful staff are always smiling and the hostel is clean and comfortable with lots of common areas to chill out in.

-There is a kitchen with balcony, large living room and best of all, a huge rooftop terrace with views across the city to the nearby mountains.
+There is a kitchen with a balcony, a large living room and best of all, a huge rooftop terrace with views across the city to the nearby mountains.
 There is no better view in the city, making this the best Almaty hostel in my humble opinion.

 The Astana Hotel is located a few hundred meters up the road from Sky Hostel on Baitursynov Street.
-This is a great mid-range Almaty hotel with comfortable rooms with balcony and a good breakfast.
+This is a great mid-range Almaty hotel with comfortable rooms with a balcony and a good breakfast.
 Double rooms start from $43.

 Hotel Kazzhol is a great option if you are looking for a little bit of luxury.
 The Kazzhol is in a great location close to Zhibek Zholy and Paniflov Park.
 The rooms are very comfortable and there is an onsite gym and pool.
 The buffet breakfast is the best in Almaty!
 A double room starts at $70.
 This Almaty hotel is where I stay if I’m feeling flush!

 About the author: Steve Rohan, originally from England, has lived in China for over six years.
-He has lived in the frozen city of Harbin, the ancient capital of Luoyang and now resides in the tropical paradise of Sanya on Hainan Island.
+He has lived in the frozen city of Harbin, the ancient capital of Luoyang, the tropical paradise of Sanya and Hong Kong.

 He has travelled extensively across Europe and Asia, mostly by train, and has written about his travels for this blog as well as self-publishing his first book, Siberian Odyssey.